-The Heart Program Welcomes Gil Wernovsky, MD, FAAP, FACC to the Medical Staff at Miami's Children's Hospital
+The Heart Program Welcomes Gil Wernovsky, MD, FAAP, FACC to the Medical Staff at Nicklaus Children's Hospital

-Miami - Dr. Gil Wernovsky has joined The Heart Program at Miami Children’s Hospital (MCH) as the Medical Director of Patient- and Family-Centered Care within the cardiac service line.
+Miami - Dr. Gil Wernovsky has joined The Heart Program at Nicklaus Children's Hospital as the Medical Director of Patient- and Family-Centered Care within the cardiac service line.

-Prior to joining MCH, Dr. Wernovsky served as the Director of Program Development at the Cardiac Center at The Children’s Hospital of Philadelphia and the Associate Chief of the Division of Pediatric Cardiology.
+Prior to joining Nicklaus Children's Hospital, Dr. Wernovsky served as the Director of Program Development at the Cardiac Center at The Children’s Hospital of Philadelphia and the Associate Chief of the Division of Pediatric Cardiology.
 He was also the Medical Director of the Neurocardiac Care Program and the former Medical Director of the Cardiac Intensive Care Unit.

 Dr. Wernovsky received his medical training at Pennsylvania State University and his pediatric training at New York Hospital.
 He completed additional training in pediatric cardiology and cardiac intensive care at Boston Children’s Hospital, and had a faculty appointment at Harvard Medical School.
 In Philadelphia, he has been a professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.